-A: Dry goods/supplies orders placed before 2:00 PM Eastern Time Monday though Friday will ship the same day.
+A: Dry goods/supplies orders placed before 2:00 PM Eastern Time Monday through Friday will ship within 48 hours.
 We do not ship on these US holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas Day.
 Orders shipped via USPS will not ship on holidays observed by the Post Office.
 These include Martin Luther King Jr. Day, Presidents Day, Columbus Day, and Veterans' Day.
 You can learn more on our Shipping and Returns page.

 A: We do ship most items we carry internationally.
 Some exceptions are live animals, liquids, aerosols, and glass terrariums.

 Rates can vary depending on your location and package size/weight.
 Once you have the items in your cart, you can use the rate calculator to determine the shipping cost.